 The Structure and Function of Complex Networks (Sections 1 and 2 only pp. 1-8).
 Newman. (pdf)

 The Social Organization of Conspiracy.
-Baker and Faulkner. (pdf)
+Baker and Faulkner. (jstor)

 Revision: Automated Classification, Analysis and Redesign of Chart Images.Savva et al. (html)